YOU’VE EARNED IT.

 There is no hard and fast rule, but generally borrowers will need at least 50% equity to qualify for a reverse mortgage.

-The more equity a borrower has in their home, the larger the balance they’ll be able to keep after paying off the existing mortgage.
+The more equity a borro has in his or her name, the larger the balance the borrower will be able to keep after paying off the existing mortgage.

 Are there any limits on how I can spend the funds?